abpframework/abp/docs/en/UI/Angular/Sorting-Navigation-Elements.md

   return  fn;
 }
 ```
-**What this function do?**
+**What does this function do?**
-- if order property defined, then it will be sorted by order value.
+- if the order property is defined, then it will be sorted by the order value.
-- if both navigation element has same order value then it will be sorted by name.
+- if both of the navigation elements have the same order value then it will be sorted by the name.
-- If order property is not defined, it will be last element and sort by name between unordered navs.
+- If the order property is not defined, it will be the last element and the unordered navs will be sorted by name.

 You can edit this sorting function behaviour as you wish.